 (b) The use of a fresh random identifier instead of the original ID as described in Section 2.1.5 for selective capture of nodes above to minimize attacker knowledge about nodes in network.

-- An attacker will use node(s) with same ID(s) as the captured one(s) – known as the Sybil attack.
+- will use node(s) with same ID(s) as the captured one(s) – known as the Sybil attack.
 Our protocol offers no defense here, and we rely on other replication detection mechanisms.

 An active attacker can not only do all that the passive attacker can, e.g. extract secrets from captured nodes, but also place them back in the field and actively control them during the protocol execution.